Izbica Kujawska

 Izbica Kujawska [izˈbʲit͡sa kuˈjafska] is a town in central Poland with 2,808 inhabitants (2004).
-It is situated in the Kuyavian-Pomeranian Voivodeship (since 1999), having previously been in Włocławek Voivodeship (1975-1998).
+It is situated in the Włocławek County in the Kuyavian-Pomeranian Voivodeship, in the historic region of Kuyavia.

+History

+Izbica was granted town rights in 1394.
+It was a private town, administratively located in the Przedecz County in the Brześć Kujawski Voivodeship in the Greater Poland Province of the Kingdom of Poland.

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.

+From 1975 to 1998, it was administratively located in the Włocławek Voivodeship.

 Archaeology

 In the Izbica forest on the way to village Wietrzychowice there's a group of megalithic tombs called Polish Pyramids.
 They are elongated mounds up to 120 meters in length and a height of 2–3 meters with originally built entrance on one side and more than one grave inside.
 Built probably around 4000 BC.